mliszcz/msc-thesis/thesis/chapters/05-results.md

 decide which widgets are present on the dashboard and what fields are included.

 **Help users recognize, diagnose, and recover from errors.**
-If an error occurs within widget, the user is only informed by the change of indicator's color.
+If an error occurs within a widget, the user is only informed by the change of indicator's color.
 No message is displayed to the user.
 The same applies to the *Panel* application.